How Massive Can a Population III Starburst Be? Simulating the First Galaxies with High Lyman-Werner Background: Observational signatures

 where $f_{\bar{J}_{21,0}\geq 10^3}$ is the probability that an ACH is exposed to LW flux with $\bar{J}_{21,0} \geq 10^3 $, $Q(>Z_{\rm thr})$ the cosmic volume fraction of gas at a metallicity higher than $Z_{\rm thr}$, $\Delta t_{\rm Pop~III} = 5\rm \, Myr$ for the Pop~III starburst timescale, $\tau$ is the time interval corresponding to $6<z<8$, and $V$ the effective comoving volume of the considered surveys.

-We adopt $f_{\bar{J}_{21,0}\geq 10^3} = 2.9\times 10^{-3}$, following the analytic solution of \citet{Dijkstra2008} at $z=10$ (dotted line in their figure~6).
-We cautiously note that this is a conservative choice, since the number of halos experiencing high LW radiation is expected to increase during the EoR (e.g., \citealp{Ahn2009}).
+We adopt $f_{\bar{J}_{21,0}\geq 10^3} = 2.9\times 10^{-3}$, integrating our fit to the analytic solution of \citet{Dijkstra2008} at $z=10$ (the dotted line in their top panel of figure~6) over the range $10^3 \leq J_{\rm LW} \leq 10^5$.
+We cautiously note that this is a conservative choice, since the number of halos experiencing high LW radiation is expected to increase during the EoR (e.g., \citealp{Ahn2009, Agarwal2012}).
 We further assume that $1-Q_{\rm thr} \approx 0.99$, adopting the results from \citet{Pallottini2014} (with $Z_{\rm thr} = 10^{-8}\zsun$), averaged over $6 \leq z \leq 8$.
 As a result, the expected number density of pristine or quasi-pristine ACHs that experience environmental conditions similar to those producing Pop~III starbursts in our simulations (our \textbf{High} group) is $n \approx4 \times 10^{-4} \rm \,cMpc^{-3}$.

 Considering the volume covered by GLIMPSE, for an effective source-plane area of $4.4\rm \, arcmin^2$ at $z\sim6$ \citep{atek2025GLIMPSE}, we find an expected number of Pop~III starbursts of $N_{\rm GLIMPSE} \sim 9$.
 We cautiously note that here the survey volume of GLIMPSE includes both lensed and unlensed fields.
 We also consider large surveys that do not involve gravitational lensing, such as JADES (\citealp{Eisenstein2023}, $167 \rm \, arcmin^2$).
 Since only post-processed results from the LW1e4E100 run exceed the JADES limiting magnitude, we now adopt $f_{\bar{J}_{21} \geq10^4}$, restricting our predictions to $\bar{J}_{21,0} \geq 10^4$ scenarios.
 Under this assumption, the number density of halos experiencing conditions similar to our LW1e4E100 run is $n_{\rm \bar{J}_{21,0}\geq 10^4} \approx1.25\times 10^{-5} \rm \, cMpc^{-3}$.
 Adopting the JADES survey volume, we estimate a number of detectable Pop~III galaxies ($m_{\rm AB} \lesssim 31$) of $N_{\rm JADES} \sim 1.25$.